lab11/signpost/software/docs/MessageFormat.md

 A Command MUST use a new ID which shall be considered active after successful delivery of a Command message.

-An Error respone MUST be treated as the final message for an ID, which shall be considered inactive and available for reuse upon receipt of an Error message.
+An Error response MUST be treated as the final message for an ID, which shall be considered inactive and available for reuse upon receipt of an Error message.

 A Response mesage MAY be treated as the final message for an ID, however long-running